neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] Create a component to render the list of art pieces.
 - [ ] Create a component to render each Art Piece Preview.

+### 2. Spotlight Page

+This page will serve as the app's homepage.
+A random art piece image, along with its artist’s name, will be displayed as a spotlight feature.

+#### Value Proposition

+**As an** art enthusiast

+**I want to** see a spotlight art piece

+**so that** I can get inspirational highlights.

+#### Acceptance Criteria

+- [ ] One art piece is randomly selected as a spotlight feature.
+- [ ] The image of the selected art piece is displayed.
+- [ ] The artist's name for the spotlighted art piece is displayed.

+#### Tasks

+- [ ] Write a function to select a random art piece.
+[Refer to this resource](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Math/random#examples).
+- [ ] Create a new component for the Spotlight page.

 ### 3. App Navigation Design